College of Education Tuition Rebate

 - Effective 9/1/03, the first nine (9) hours earned by examination (that is, credit earned on the basis of AP courses, CLEP or credit granted for high SAT or ACT scores) DO NOT COUNT as hours attempted.

 - If you took a course to meet an ROTC requirement and the course was also not required for your degree, the course is not included in the hours attempted.

 Application Process: Following submission of the graduation application, degree evaluators determine if a student may be eligible for the tuition rebate.
-Students who meet the preliminary criteria are sent an e-mail message directing them to visit the Student Division of the College of Education Dean's Office, SZB 216 to apply for the tuition rebate.
+Students who meet the preliminary criteria are sent an e-mail message with criteria and instructions to apply for and submit the tuition rebate and official receipt.
 Not all students who meet the preliminary criteria will be eligible for the tuition rebate after full examination of the academic record following graduation.

 IMPORTANT NOTE: Tuition rebates may be reduced by the amount of any outstanding student loan owed to or guaranteed by the State of Texas.
 Eligible students will receive payment from the Office of Accounting within 60 days from the official graduation date, either electronically through the student’s bank account already established with the University, or by mail to the permanent address on file.
 Students who have applied and are later found to be ineligible will receive a notification explaining reasons for ineligibility within 60 days of the official graduation date.

 Should you have any questions about the tuition rebate or your eligibility, you may contact Daniela Kaufman.